timothy justin harris

 I have a passion for learning and an even bigger passion of being able to share it - and most importantly - be understood.
 I am working at being concise.

 I have heard that what I do might be called a "Disrupter," but I wouldn't call me that.
 If someone tells me "you can't do a 'thing,'" often that typically means they don't have the know how or it is beyond their scope of expertise.
 That is okay, but 'you can't' was a constant challenge.
-Maybe I am just an aggressive researcher?
-Not sure, but here are some goodies from before I ever started Industrial Design.
+I would just call me a Maker.
+Call me what you want, but here are some goodies from before I ever started Industrial Design.

 In jr. high I became involved with an amateur pyrotechnics guild manufacturing fireworks like the ones you see at sports parks.
 I learned the chemistry behind it, the manufacturing processes of building mortars and pressing my own stars, and even made miniaturized versions that I hoped wouldn't attract police attention.
 Usually nothing bad happened.

 One of my high school teachers dropped a bit of sodium into water and it sparked a memory of a reaction I remembered where glycerin would ignite when poured onto a certain oxidizer.
-Now she has a new favorite chemical fire trick, but more importantly: I needed to get my hands on a lot of that sodium.
+That teacher now has a new chemical fire trick, but more importantly: I needed to get my hands on tons of that sodium.
 Turns out there are people out there that don't want you to have it.
 How rude.

 The obvious next step (in order to avoid all the hurdles) would be to electrolyze it myself.
 Naturally, I built a forge from a popcorn tin, pearlite, and fireplace cement and melted down some salt and zapped it with lots of amps at 12v.
 After the chlorine gas dissipated and all the screaming stopped I realized I should probably just stick to melting aluminum.
 PopTinForge 1.0 didn't last very long under the rigors of backyard metal casting, but I learned a lot about alloying metals and I was able to make SoapBarStamp 1.0 for the soap-making company I started just before starting Industrial Design.

-Here are some more recent pictures involving some of my relevant design skills, such as firebreathing, that should give you a good idea of my variety of interests.
+Here are some more recent pictures involving some hobbies that may be deemed relevant to design, such as fire breathing, that will give you an idea of my interests.